Cesc Fàbregas: Chelsea

 Upon returning to England, Fàbregas moved back to playing a playmaking role in midfield, using his technique, ball control and vision to dictate the tempo of play.
-He was often supported by defensive midfielders in order to give him more space and time on the ball due to his then-deteriorating lack of pace & athleticism.
+He was often supported by defensive midfielders in order to give him more space and time on the ball due to his then-deteriorating pace & athleticism.
 In this deeper creative position, although playing in a significantly less dynamic role than at Arsenal or Barcelona, he still excelled in Mourinho's system, where he proved to be an effective assist-provider.
 In his penultimate seasons at Chelsea, Fàbregas was given a more limited role - often coming off the bench in efforts to wrangle technical control of the midfield or to provide further creative pressure against low blocks.

 Outside football

 Personal life

-Fàbregas married his long time Lebanese girlfriend Daniella Semaan in May 2018.
-Together they have three children, daughters Lia (born 2013), Capri (born 2015), and son Leonardo (born 2017).
+Fàbregas married his long-time Lebanese girlfriend Daniella Semaan in May 2018.
+They have two daughters and a son, all born in the 2010s.
 In July 2013, Fàbregas won a court case over the marital home with Semaan's ex-husband.

 In July 2019 he was banned from driving in the UK for six months after being caught speeding.